sei-pku/corr-revisit/README.md

 # corr-revisit
+Due to space limit, we put part of our experimental results in this repository.

 detailed_related_work.xlsx: this file lists the detailed information of all the related work on the correlation between testing criteria and test-suite effectiveness.